The Best Evidence for Human Evolution? Shared ERVs!

 Retroviral Lifecycle: HIV as an example

 The gag genes code for capsid proteins, the pol for reverse transcriptase and other enzymes, and env into molecules for the envelope.
-As noted, ERVs are dead old retroviral insertions and are mutated to the point of being non-functional.
+As noted, intact ERVs are dead old retroviral insertions and are mutated to the point of being non-functional.
 However, the host cells have been able to use some of the viral genes for themselves.
 The most famous is probably the placental formation in mammals that is dependent on an old proviral env gene.
 So although there are no functional ERVs, parts can be used by the cells.
-ERV gag genes have also been identified as being used by host cells.
+An ERV gag gene has also been identified as being used by host cells (Arc gene).
 The process whereby cells use old retroviral genes for their own use is called exaptation or co-option.

 Summary.
 Retroviruses are different from most other viruses in that they have RNA that must be converted to DNA so they can insert their DNA into host chromosomes/DNA to trick the cell into making viral products instead of host products.
 They are DNA parasites.
 This process of producing a DNA copy of their RNA is done by one of their enzymes they bring with them called reverse transcriptase.
 Another enzyme the virus also brings in, integrase, is used to cut the host DNA to finish the insertion.
 We know this occurs because both ends that are sealed back together with the viral DNA between them leave marks called TSDs on each end.
 The virus then uses a host enzyme to read it’s three genes (gag-pol-env) to make viral proteins.
 But this enzyme, host RNA polymerase II usually reads mRNA to make RNA products and will not read a promoter needed to start the copying, so the virus’ “offspring” upon infecting another cell will have no way to start reading its DNA.
 To get around this problem the retrovirus makes a bunch of promoters and puts them on either side of the provirion genes.
 These are called LTRs because the promoters are copied many times over.
 Importantly, unlike reverse transcriptase, the copying of the LTRs is very exact and all the LTRs for that particular insertion have no errors or mutations.
 The end result is TSD-LTR-gag-pol-env-LTR-TSD.
 Some authors include an additional coding domain called “pro” that codes for protease before the “pol” coding domain.